Don Starkell: Paddle to the Amazon

 On June 1, 1980, he and his two sons, Dana and Jeff Starkell, set out on an epic canoe journey from Winnipeg to Belem, Brazil.
 The trip followed the Red River to its headwaters south of Fargo, North Dakota.
 From there the canoeists portaged to the Minnesota River and then continued down the Mississippi River to the Intracoastal Waterway at Larose, Louisiana.
 They followed the Waterway south to Port Isabel, Texas, where they entered the actual Gulf of Mexico, and then skirted the coast of Mexico to Veracruz where they spent three and a half months (November 1980 to mid February 1981) to recover from the journey to date, a journey that had been—and would continue to be—fraught with difficulty.
-By this time, Jeff Starkell decided to abandon the adventure and Donald and Dana continued on alone.
+By this time, Jeff Starkell had decided to abandon the adventure and Donald and Dana continued on alone.

 They paddled along the rest of Mexico and Central America to South America.
 Off the Guajira Peninsula in Colombia they were beset by modern pirates but escaped.
 They almost died on the Gulf of Coro, Venezuela after being trapped on a sandbar by strong headwinds as their food supplies ran out.
 Eventually, on October 14, 1981 they made land at Port of Spain, Trinidad, where they recuperated for six weeks.

 On New Years Day, 1982, they set off from Port of Spain and three days later crossed the Columbus Channel to Venezuela.
 There, at Pedernales, they entered the delta of the Orinoco River.
 Over the next two months they paddled virtually the entire length of the Orinoco to Tama Tama where they entered the Casiquiare canal, the only natural canal in the world.
 Via this route they reached the Rio Negro and then the Amazon River at Manaus, Brazil.
 From Manaus, they paddled downriver to the Atlantic coast.
 The journey ended at Belem on May 2, 1982.

 In 1986, the names of Don Starkell and his son Dana were entered into the Guinness Book of World Records for having completed the longest canoe journey ever, a distance of 19603 km.

 He was inducted into the Manitoba Sports Hall of Fame in 2006 in recognition of his all round athletic excellence.